drarwood/gags/README.md

 Depending on the mean and SD required, it may be necessary to adjust the initial chromosome population size, maximum mutation rate and the maximum number of iterations if it becomes difficult to find a solution.
 The error for the best solution is output to the console (or log files for HPC).
 Therefore, you should run GAGS with several tunings of the parameters and compare the error to determine which seems to be the most effective in getting closer to the solution you want.
 Additional releases of this software will automate this.

 #### Asking for the impossible
 The ability to find a desired set that meets the distribution requirements is dependent on how far away the mean and SD are from the full dataset.
 Be aware that the further away, the smaller the N as a proportion needs to be in order to maximise the chances of obtaining a solution.
 For example, if the phenotype mean = 200 and SD = 5 (respectively) in a full dataset  of 500,000, then it will be much harder to find a solution for a subset of 499,999 with mean=150 and SD=4.
-More guidance on this will be available here shortly.
+More guidance on this will be available here shortly.T

+Note also, the current version is able to sample up to two non-overlapping groups simultaneously with specific means and SDs in an efficient manner when the total N across required groups = N. Creating additional groups simultaneously required the total N of the subsets to be great to be less than the sample size available in the phenotype file.
+More updates will be made to cater for this.

 ### Contact
 Please email me any questions or comments to a.r.wood@exeter.ac.uk